kruize/autotune/design/API.md

 # Autotune REST API
-The Dependency Analyzer REST API design is proposed as follows:
+The Autotune REST API design is proposed as follows:

 ##  listApplications
-Get the list of applications monitored by dependency analyzer.
+Get the list of applications monitored by autotune.

 **Request**
 `GET /listApplications`